nhsconnect/CareConnectAPI/pages/explore/restfulapis_identification_patient.md

 | `name` | `string` | A portion of either family or given name of the patient | SHALL | 	Patient.name |
 | `phone` | `token` | A value in a phone contact | MAY | Patient.telecom(system=phone) |

+Client systems SHALL provide at least two parameters of differing types, unless searching on identifier where one parameter is permitted.
 Systems SHALL support the following search combinations:

 * name + gender
 * name + birthdate